 Repeat this for as many products as you want.

-Go to Editor > Save Public Certificate and save the public certificate.
-You don't have to add the certificate to your project - it is only required for the RevenueCat service to validate sandbox receipts from the simulator.
+Go to Editor > Save Public Certificate and save the public certificate to your project.

 Go to your app's configuration page in your RevenueCat project settings (Project Settings > Apps > [Your App]).
 Expand the dropdown StoreKit testing framework and upload the certificate to your app.
 If successful, you should see Certificate added.

 You did it!